adrienTchounkeu/bmat-report-isrcs/README.rst

 To resolve this problem, we have used ``python``, ``flask``, ``pandas`` , and ``numpy``.

-* ``python``: among the most-widely programming language used for data analysis purposes
+* ``python``: among the best programming language used for data analysis purposes.
 * ``flask``: we are supposed to build a small REST API.
-Even though *Django* is a great python web-framework, *flask* has been built for rapid development, provides support for API and has a lightweight codebase.
+Even though *Django* is a great python web framework, *flask* has been built for rapid development, provides API support, and has a lightweight codebase.
 Thereby, it best fits with the solution.
-* ``pandas``: input CSV files contain millions of lines. *Pandas* is among the most-widely modules used for data analysis.
+* ``pandas``: input CSV files contain millions of lines. *Pandas* is among the best modules used for data analysis.
 * ``numpy``: works along with *pandas*.